ReilySiegel/flexblock/CONTRIBUTING.md

 contributors](/../issues?label_name[]=good+first+issue).
 If you are looking for something to contribute, check out these issues.

+We also keep a list of [witty loading messages](/doc/loading.md) that make a great first contribution.

 ## Forking the Project

 Forking a project makes a copy of the project on your own GitLab